 If you look at the ingredients on a package of gummy bears — even organic ones — you'll see expected things like corn or brown rice syrup and sugar.
 But you'll also see something called gelatin.
 Seems innocent enough, but its source might surprise you.
 Gelatin is a yellowish, odorless, and nearly tasteless substance that is made by prolonged boiling of skin, cartilage, and bones from animals.
 It's made primarily from the stuff meat industries have left over — we're talking about pork skins, horns, and cattle bones.
 Ugh.

 I guess if you're into the philosophy of using the whole animal, you'll be psyched about this.
 Plus gelatin contains 18 amino acids, so it does offer some nutritional benefits.
-But if you're vegan, you'll definitely want to skip the chewy candies and your great-aunt's Jell-O mold — it's made with gelatin, too.
+But if you're vegan, you'll definitely want to skip the chewy candies and your great-aunt's Jell-O mold — they're made with gelatin, too.
 This animal-derived ingredient can also be found in some vitamins and medications, marshmallows (not Trader Joe's — they're vegan!), cheeses, yogurts, soups, salad dressings, jams and jellies, fruit snacks, and canned hams.
 If this tidbit of info grosses you out, you'll want to pay closer attention to these products' food labels.